peng-hui/peng-hui.github.io/problem.md

 - Function calls: Consider function arguments and return values as potential propagation paths.
 - Identifying sinks: Search for function calls such as exec() and verify if their arguments are tainted.

-You might consider other language features such as branches/conditional statements, loops, etc.

 Feel free to contact Penghui Li (pl2689@columbia.edu) if you need further clarifications.
 You can also write down your own assumptions in comments.
 Good luck, and have fun with the challenge!